nabil-hassan/SpringLiquibase/README.md

 Uses H2 as an in-memory SQL data source, and Gradle for build management.

 When the application is running, you can access a database console via the url: http://localhost:8091.

-Enter the username and password as "sa", "sa", and click connect.
+Enter the URL as: "jdbc:h2:mem:public", and username and password as "sa", "sa", then click connect.